Gabriel-Damas/Gabriel-Damas/README.md

 My name is Gabriel Damasceno 👨‍💻

-I am currently a Data Analyst at Smiles | GOL Linhas Aéreas. 💻
+I am currently a Data Analyst at Smiles | GOL Linhas Aéreas 💻

 I am passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.